Our dermatologists provide comprehensive care for all dermatologic conditions and cosmetic dermatology needs.

 Why choose UCLA Health for dermatology?

 We understand that a skin disease can be distressing.
-At UCLA Health, our dermatologists provide advanced care in a compassionate environment.
+At UCLA Health, our dermatologists and dermatology surgeons provide advanced care in a compassionate environment.

 When you choose UCLA Health, you will experience:

 Nationally ranked care: Our UCLA Health clinicians are board-certified in dermatology.
 Many also have specialty fellowship training in pediatric dermatology, cosmetic dermatology or Micrographic Surgery and Dermatologic Oncology (Mohs).
 Each year, several UCLA dermatologists achieve recognition as Top Doctors by U.S. News & World Report.